btwite/scopes/README.md

 #### self(that, methodname, [fnUndefined])
 As for `super` except that the method search starts at the object that owns the `self` scope function, rather than the immediate prototype.

-#### pushDefaultPropertyAttributes(propAttrs)
+#### withAttributeDefaultsDo(defAttrs, fnDo)
+Returns the result of calling the `fnDo` function after setting the scopes default property attribute values to the `defAttrs` descriptor object.

+* *defAttrs* - An object that contains values for one or more of the property attributes `writable`, `configurable` and `enumerable`.
+An unspecified attribute will be sourced from the scopes startup constant property default of `{ writable: false, configurable: false, enumerable: true }`.
-Push an alternate set of default property attribute values to be applied to new properties defined for an object.
-The default attribute values are applied whenever a new property is defined via the *defineProperty*, *defineProperties* and *parse* methods.
+* *fnDo* - A function that when called will be encapsulated by the modified default property attribute values.
+These default attribute values will be applied whenever a new property is defined via the scopes *defineProperty*, *defineProperties* and *parse* methods.

-See *resetDefaultPropertyAttributes* for more details.

-#### popDefaultPropertyAttributes()
-Pop the current default property attributes values and return to the previously pushed values or the scopes package defaults.

-See *resetDefaultPropertyAttributes* for more details.

-#### resetDefaultPropertyAttributes()
-Clears the current stack of pushed default attribute values and restores the scopes package defaults.
-The property attributes that cen be defaulted are as follows:
-* *configurable* - Scopes default: *false*
-* *enumerable* - Scopes default: *true*
-* *writable* - Scopes default: *false*.
-The *writable* attribute will only be applied to *value* type properties.
-The default is ignored if the *get* or *set* attribute are defined.
+Note that the *writable* attribute will only be applied to *value* type properties.
+The default is ignored if a *get* or *set* attribute is defined.

+#### withConstantDefaultsDo(fnDo)
+Convenience method that returns the result of calling the `fnDo` function after setting the scopes default property attribute values to define constant properties.

+Attribute values are set to `{ writable: false, configurable: false, enumerable: true }`.

+See *withAttributeDefaultsDo* for more details.

+#### withVariableDefaultsDo(fnDo)
+Convenience method that returns the result of calling the `fnDo` function after setting the scopes default property attribute values to define variable properties.

+Attribute values are set to `{ writable: true, configurable: false, enumerable: true }`.

+See *withAttributeDefaultsDo* for more details.

+#### withObjectLiteralDefaultsDo(fnDo)
+Convenience method that returns the result of calling the `fnDo` function after setting the scopes default property attribute values to be consistent with standard object literals.

+Attribute values are set to `{ writable: true, configurable: true, enumerable: true }`.

+See *withAttributeDefaultsDo* for more details.

 ### Contributing